pymc.gp.HSGP.prior_linearized#

 X = pm.Data("X", X)

-phi, sqrt_psd = gp.prior_linearized(Xs=Xs)
+phi, sqrt_psd = gp.prior_linearized(X=X)

-# Specify standard normal prior in the coefficients.
-The number of which
+# Specify standard normal prior in the coefficients, the number of which

-beta = pm.Normal("beta", size=gp._m_star)
+beta = pm.Normal("beta", size=gp.n_basis_vectors)

 # The (non-centered) GP approximation is given by: